 This Navy nursing scholarship supports the children and grandchildren of Naval aviators, Naval flight officers, air crewmen, or any veterans who served on a U.S. Navy aircraft carrier.
 Applicants should be high school graduates prepared to enroll in undergraduate programs.

 Resources for Active Military and Veterans

-- Aid for Military Families: This website for the Department of Education's federal student aid program includes a resource list for military personnel and family members and links to nursing scholarships for veterans.
+The Department of Education's federal student aid program website includes a resource list for military personnel and family members.

-- Department of Veterans Affairs: The VA website is a gateway to finding approved schools and programs, researching and applying for benefits, and keeping track of benefits-related news.
+The VA website helps students find approved schools and programs, research and apply for benefits, and keep track of benefits-related news.
 Military spouses and veterans will find resources for nursing scholarships.

-- Student Veterans of America: This student veteran-led organization is an active advocate for veteran education and benefits.
+This organization advocates for veteran education and benefits, with support centers on many campuses.
 SVA connects students with scholarships, mentorships, and other resources.
-It staffs support centers on many campuses.

-- Disabled American Veterans: DAV provides assistance to veterans with obtaining benefits and resources for themselves, family, and caregivers as they transition to civilian life.
+DAV assists veterans with obtaining benefits and resources for themselves, family, and caregivers as they transition to civilian life.
 The organization conducts outreach programs and offers employment resources.

-- American Legion: This veterans service organization is the largest in the country.
-Service offers specialize in assisting veterans with benefits.
-A resource list of state-specific educational benefits is on the website.
+This veterans service organization, the largest in the country, assists veterans with benefits.
+Its site hosts a resource list of state-specific educational benefits.

 *GI Bill® is a registered trademark of the VA.
 More information about education benefits offered by the VA is available at the official U.S. government website.

 Featured Image: carlofranco / E+ / Getty Images